대수적 위상수학

 \[C_p(X;A)\times C_q(Y;A)\rightarrow C_{p+q}(X\times Y;A);\qquad (\sigma,\tau)\mapsto \sigma\times\tau\]

-is then an isomorphism on \(H_0\), and its lifting is the Eilenberg–Zilber map, while the lifting of its inverse is the Alexander–Whitney map.
+is an isomorphism on \(H_0\), and then the lifting of this function becomes the Eilenberg–Zilber map, while the lifting of the inverse of this function becomes the Alexander–Whitney map.

 As a similar example, consider the four functors from \(\Top^2\) to \(\Ch_{\geq 0}(\lMod{A})\)